41y08h/fquery/README.md

 - Data fetching logic agnostic
 - Automatic caching
 - Garbage collection
-- Auto re-fetching stale data
+- Automatic refetching of stale data
 - State data invalidation
 - Manual updates
-- Dependant queries
+- Dependent queries
 - Parallel queries

 ## ❔Problem definition

-Let me ask you a simple question, **How do you manage server state in your flutter apps?** Majority developers will answer that they use Riverpod, Bloc, `FutureBuilder`, or any other general-purpose state management solution.
+Let me ask you a simple question, **How do you manage server state in your Flutter apps?** Majority developers will answer that they use Riverpod, Bloc, `FutureBuilder`, or any other general-purpose state management solution.
 This usually results in writing a lot of boilerplate code and repeating data fetching, caching, and other logic over and over again.

 The thing is, existing state management solutions are very general and are suited for anything that's a global state in your app _and hence the term "general"_, but do not work great when used for asynchronous states like server state, this is because server state is way too different.
 Server state is -